900johnnymendez/configure-ad/README.md

 <h2> Creating Users & Setup Remote Desktop for non-admin users</h2>

-Log into Client-1 as mydomain.com\jane_admin and open system properties

-Click Remote Desktop and allow domain users access to remote desktop

-Login to DC-1 as jane_admin and open Powershell ISE as an administrator

-Copy the script and paste it in a new script in Powershell ISE

-Run the script and when finished check _EMPLOYEES in Active Directory to observe users created

-Attempt to log into Client-1 with one of the random user accounts created

-<h2>Demonstration</h2>

 <img width="405" height="243" alt="Screenshot 2026-06-25 231922" src="https://github.com/user-attachments/assets/ed52a37a-d07e-4735-8f48-629cfffd486f" />

 Login to client-1 using its public IP address